 Tour Of The Towns Of Quindío: Córdoba, Pijao And Buenavista

-Quindío has municipalities that most travelers never get to see.
-This tour visits three of them— Córdoba, Pijao, and Buenavista —in a single day, with a bilingual guide and a small group.
-Three towns with their own distinct identity , wattle and daub architecture, a coffee-growing history, and a pace of life that contrasts sharply with the more crowded destinations in the region.
+Quindío boasts municipalities that many travelers typically overlook.
+This tour explores three of them— Córdoba, Pijao, and Buenavista —all in a single day, accompanied by a bilingual guide and a small group.
+These three towns, each with its own unique character, offer wattle and daub architecture, a rich coffee-growing heritage, and a leisurely pace that stands in stark contrast to the busier spots in the region.

 Tour Description

-The tour begins with hotel pickup at the agreed-upon meeting point, followed by a transfer to southern Quindío.
-The first stop is Córdoba, one of Quindío`s lesser-known towns , known as the national capital of guadua bamboo and home to the National Center for the Study of Guadua Bamboo.
-Over 65% of the municipality`s territory is coffee-growing, and this history is reflected in its architecture, its main square, and the way its inhabitants speak of the region.
-The visit begins with a typical snack before exploring the town.
+The tour kicks off with a convenient hotel pickup at the prearranged meeting location, followed by a transfer to the southern region of Quindío.
+Our first destination is Córdoba, a hidden gem among Quindío's lesser-known towns, renowned as the national capital of guadua bamboo.
+It hosts the National Center for the Study of Guadua Bamboo.
+With over 65% of its area dedicated to coffee cultivation, this heritage is evident in its architecture, the main square, and the passionate way locals discuss their homeland.
+The visit starts with a typical snack before delving into the town.

-The second stop is Pijao , a destination that most surprises first-time visitors.
-This small town was the first in Latin America to join the Cittaslow Colombia network, which promotes slow, conscious, and environmentally respectful tourism .
-Walking its streets is to understand this philosophy better than any description: a unique rhythm, intact traditional architecture, and a community life that has resisted the onslaught of rural tourism in the Coffee Region .
+The next stop is Pijao, a place that often surprises newcomers.
+This quaint town was the first in Latin America to join the Cittaslow Colombia network, advocating for slow, mindful, and eco-friendly tourism.
+Strolling through its streets provides a deeper understanding of this philosophy: a distinct pace, preserved traditional architecture, and a community life that has withstood the pressures of rural tourism in the Coffee Region.

-Buenavista marks the end of the tour.
-Known as the Quindío Lookout and the Quindío Window for its panoramic views of the department and part of the Cauca Valley, it`s a destination with a strong coffee-growing identity and one of Quindío`s heritage towns with the most distinctive character.
-The visit includes a coffee shop where the entire process behind the product is visible: from bean to packaging, with context and a tasting.
+Buenavista concludes the tour.
+Known as the Quindío Lookout and the Quindío Window due to its breathtaking views over the department and parts of the Cauca Valley, this destination boasts a strong coffee-growing culture and stands out as one of Quindío's heritage towns with a unique flair.
+The visit includes a stop at a coffee shop, where visitors can see the entire process from bean to packaging, complete with context and a tasting.

-The tour ends with a typical lunch included before the transfer back to the pick-up point, approximately six hours after the start.
+The tour wraps up with a typical lunch included before returning to the pick-up point, approximately six hours after the start.

 What’s included?